epoirierIRD/Chlorophyll-Fluorometer/structure_assembly_guide.md

 ## Step 1 : Assemble the LEDs and photodiode support

 Start by soldering wires to the LEDs and photodiode terminal.
 Pay attention to the polarity of the terminals : you can solder a red wire on the + terminals of the LED and the cathode terminal of the photodiode.
 A black wire can be soldered on the - terminals of the LEDs and on the anode of the photodiode.
+Print the [3D support](hardware/3D_ready_to_print_LED-Photodiode-Support.stl) with black PLA filament, and a filling density of 50%.
+Printing takes about 7 hours.

 When this is done, you can assemble de following components :
 - Two LEDs